ptvan/ptvan.github.io/_posts/2019-11-12-Designing-DataIntensive-Applications.md

 5. When working with data across machines (ie. web services), there are two major approaches: [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and [SOAP](https://en.wikipedia.org/wiki/SOAP).
 REST is tightly coupled with HTTP, using it for caching, authentication, content-type negotiation and URLs for locating resources.
 By contrast, while SOAP is used over HTTP, it implements a variety of different HTTP-independent standards using XML.

 6. Remote Procedure Calls (RPC) has several implementations: as a built-in feature of Avro, JSON over HTTP ([Rest.li](https://linkedin.github.io/rest.li/)), Protocol Buffer's [gRPC](https://grpc.io/).
 Some of these frameworks provide service discovery, announcing where a client can find a particular service.
 Still, RPC has some shortcomings .
 First, rather than returning values, RPC could fail because of network interruption.
 Second, a network request is much slower than disk I/O. Third, calling complex functions with pointers gets costly over the network.
 Lastly, the client and the server could be running different languages, requiring overhead in translation.

 7. Large projects can make use of message brokers like [RabbitMQ](https://www.rabbitmq.com) and Apache [Kafka](https://kafka.apache.org/).

 ### Chapter 5: Replication

 1. There are 3 major modes of replicating data between different machines: _leaderless_, _single-leader_ and _multi-leader_.
 Furthermore, the replication can also be either _synchronous_ or _asynchronous_.
 Synchronous replication has the benefit of being sure that the data is always up-to-date, but if there is a break in communication, the write is not processed.
-As a result, typical setups will have one synchronous follower and the rest will be asynchronous.
+As a result, typical setups will implement a compromise of having one synchronous follower and the rest being asynchronous.

+2. Replication can be statement-, row- or trigger-based.